Krishna-13-cyber/BluetoothJoystick/README.md

 # BluetoothJoystick
-Bluetooth Joystick : A wireless joystick with ESP-32 microcontrollerand Dual Axis Joystick Module using the Bluetooth connectivity.
+Bluetooth Joystick : A wireless joystick with ESP-32 microcontroller and Dual Axis Joystick Module using the Bluetooth connectivity.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents